 We use a variety of financial measures to evaluate our performance.
 In addition to generally accepted accounting principles (GAAP) prescribed measures, we use certain key performance and non-GAAP measures we believe provide useful information to investors regarding our financial condition and result of operations.
-Readers are cautioned that key performance measures, such as ROE and non-GAAP measures, including amounts excluding Corporate Support, Insurance efficiency ratio, average loans and acceptances excluding certain items, and cash earnings excluding the after-tax effect of amortization of intangibles, do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.
+Readers are cautioned that key performance measures, such as ROE and non-GAAP measures, including amounts excluding Corporate Support, average loans and acceptances excluding certain items, and cash earnings excluding the after-tax effect of amortization of intangibles, do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.

-Additional information about our ROE and non-GAAP measures can be found under the "Key performance and non-GAAP measures" sections of our 2019 Annual Report as well as in our Q4 2019 Supplementary Financial Information.
+Additional information about our ROE and non-GAAP measures can be found under the "Key performance and non-GAAP measures" sections of our 2019 Annual Report and Q1 2020 Report to Shareholders, as well as in our Q1 2020 Supplementary Financial Information.

-Definitions can be found under the "Glossary" sections in our Q4 2019 Supplementary Financial Information and our 2019 Annual Report.
+Definitions can be found under the "Glossary" sections in our Q1 2020 Supplementary Financial Information and our 2019 Annual Report.

-Investor Relations Contacts Nadine Ahn, SVP Wholesale Finance and Investor Relations (416) 974-3355 Asim Imran, Senior Director, Investor Relations (416) 955-7804 Jennifer Nugent, Senior Director, Investor Relations (416) 955-7805 www.rbc.com/investorrelations
+Investor Relations Contacts Nadine Ahn, SVP Wholesale Finance and Investor Relations (416) 974-3355 Asim Imran, Senior Director, Investor Relations (416) 955-7804 Marco Giurleo, Senior Director, Investor Relations (416) 955-2546 www.rbc.com/investorrelations